ArnaudHalvick/e-commerce-mern-stack-improved/admin/src/pages/listProduct/README.md

 - UI components (Button, Input, Select)
 - Toast notifications for user feedback
 - ProductEditModal from shared components
+- ImageGallery from shared components

 ## Performance Considerations

 The component implements optimistic UI updates for a responsive feel while maintaining data integrity with actual server responses.

+## Recent Refactoring

+The product editing functionality and image management has been moved to reusable components:

+1. **ProductEditModal**: Handles all product editing functionality including form validation and submission
+2. **ImageGallery**: Manages product image uploading, selection, and arrangement

+This refactoring improves code reusability and maintainability by centralizing these common functionalities into dedicated components that can be used throughout the admin interface.